You have a week. One full week. Of nothing to do.

 Check out the outstanding scenery at Bowman Lake State Park, as you ski, hike, bike, or hop on a snowmobile to travel the eight miles of trails.
 Watch out for wildlife at Brookfield State Forest while skiing, hiking or snowmobiling – you may just witness a special moment between a mother squirrel and a baby squirrel as you’re passing by.
 Isn’t that cute?

 Whaupaunaucau State Forest offers 1,200 acres of state land for skiing and hiking and another awesome place for both of those activities is Finger Lakes Trail, with the main trail extending 562.9 miles.
 Pharsalia Wildlife Management Area is ideal for hiking, bird-watching, cross-country skiing, snowshoeing, and hunting.
-You can also ski and hike at Rogers Environmental Education Center or join them for their Winter Trail Walk Series using snowshoes, if there is at least eight inches of snow.
+You can also ski and hike at Rogers Environmental Education Center or join them for their Winter Trail Walk Series using snowshoes if there are at least eight inches of snow.

 TEACHERS: Winter Break means it’s your time to live a little.
 On that note, why not grab a group of friends and tour the Brewery Ommegang in Cooperstown, “where brewing is an art and partaking is a passion.”
-Catch up with friends over award-winning Belgian-style ales, light bodied lagers and pilsners in a quaint locale, as “Ommegang” means a celebration of culture.
+Catch up with friends over award-winning Belgian-style ales, light-bodied lagers and pilsners in a quaint locale, as “Ommegang” means a celebration of culture.

 STUDENTS: Batters up!
 Winter Break would not be complete without a little sports action.
 Spend a day at the National Baseball Hall of Fame and Museum and soak in the brilliant career stories of some of the world’s best baseball players.
 One of the country’s most popular destinations and the best-known sports shrine in the world, the Hall of Fame holds the game’s treasures and is a symbol of the most profound individual honor bestowed upon an athlete.
 It stands as every fan’s “Field of Dreams” with its stories, legends and magic to be passed on from generation to generation.